brandorn/brandorn.com/_posts/writing/2018-07-19-mark-lombardi-and-the-moral-lives-of-graphs.md

 layout:

 title: Mark Lombardi and the Moral Lives of Graphs
-description: An artist's attempt to map invisible networks of power.
+description: An artist's attempt to visualized hidden networks of power.

 img_folder: mark-lombardi
 thumb: mark-lombardi-thumb.png